 "Thnks fr th Mmrs," which tells the story of two people having sex just to get over people they broke up with.

 A teenage vow in a parking lot, till tonight do us part

 Arc Words: There are a few on the Save Rock and Roll album.
-"Do you want to feel beautiful?"
-"Poison"
+Specifically, "Do you want to feel beautiful?" and "Poison".

-Badass Boast: "My Songs Know What You Did In The Dark", Depending on interpretation could read as this.
+Badass Boast: "My Songs Know What You Did In The Dark" could read as this, depending on interpretation.

 I'm in the de-details with the devil/So now the world can never get me on my level/I just got to get you out of the cage/I'm a young lover's rage/Gonna need a spark to ignite

 Some legends are told/some turn to dust or to gold/but you'll remember me/remember me for centuries